-He is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC’s work promoting clean energy development solutions to climate change problems, advancing transportation policy innovations and improvements, including regional high-speed rail development, and preserving the Midwest’s valued natural resources and heritage.
+Learner is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC’s work promoting clean energy development solutions to climate change problems, advancing transportation policy innovations and improvements, including regional high-speed rail development, and preserving the Midwest’s valued natural resources and heritage.

 ELPC combines successful strategic legal and policy advocacy with its core premise that environmental progress, job creation, and economic growth can be achieved together.
-Professor Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the "green economy" with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.
-Professor Learner founded ELPC in 1993 following his work as the general counsel for Business and Professional People for the Public Interest, where he specialized in complex environmental, energy, economic development, and civil rights litigation in both the federal and state courts and policy advocacy.
+Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the "green economy" with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.
+Learner founded ELPC in 1993 following his work as the general counsel for Business and Professional People for the Public Interest, where he specialized in complex environmental, energy, economic development, and civil rights litigation in both the federal and state courts and policy advocacy.
 He served as a senior adviser on energy and environmental issues to the Obama for President Campaign (2008).

 He serves on the board of directors of the Forest Preserves Foundation (treasurer) and the Friends of Israel’s Environment (vice chair), among others.